patschris/NetworkManagement/README.md

 # Network Management
-Data management program using FCAPS model.
-We used Advanced IP Scanner, Wireshark, Wireless NetView and Xirrus Wifi Inspector in order to record whatever happens in the network.
-We used a database to store the data from this four programs.
-We have a GUI for inserting data in xml or csv format and a GUI with the common problems in a network.
-Database with data available [here](https://www.dropbox.com/sh/zlhelu11avzck4g/AACVxSAYUd18w54BwXCHieqAa?dl=0)
+Data management program using [FCAPS](https://searchnetworking.techtarget.com/definition/FCAPS) model.<br/>
+Used [Advanced IP Scanner](https://www.advanced-ip-scanner.com/gr/), [Wireshark](https://www.wireshark.org/), [Wireless NetView](https://www.nirsoft.net/utils/wireless_network_view.html) and [Xirrus Wifi Inspector](https://www.riverbed.com/gb/products/xirrus/inspector.html) in order to collect neetwork's data.<br/>
+We used a database to store the data from this four sources.
+We have a GUI for inserting data in *XML* or *CSV* format and a GUI with the common problems in a network.<br/> Database with data available [here](https://www.dropbox.com/sh/zlhelu11avzck4g/AACVxSAYUd18w54BwXCHieqAa?dl=0)